I hope everybody has a fantastic Labor Day weekend.

 Thank you.

-I'm and I'm I'm never please, are you kidding me?
+I'm never, please, are you kidding me?

-Just because it does ultimately take listeners to change things for you to actually vote accordingly when hearing the logic that comes off of a limbaugh show or or a Mark Davis show, wherever it's being conducted, or uh or any of the other national folks or the local hosts in your area, of course the ultimate difference is you.
+Just because it does ultimately take listeners to change things, for you to actually vote accordingly when hearing the logic that comes off of a Limbaugh show or a Mark Davis show, wherever it's being conducted, or any of the other national folks or the local hosts in your area.

 And that's what got me to thinking differently about certain things.

-And heaven knows if there is anything that is the crowning achievement of of talk radio in its modern incarnation.
+And heaven knows if there is anything that is the crowning achievement of talk radio in its modern incarnation, it is the ability for it to provide to you news you wouldn't get anywhere else.

 And I don't just mean opinions.